oroinc/documentation/user_guide_business_intelligence/dashboard_widgets/average_lifetime_sales.rst

 Average Lifetime Sales
 ----------------------

-This widget shows average lifetime sales for each data channel in a form of a line chart.
+This widget shows an average :term:`Lifetime Sales Value` for each data channel in a form of a line chart.
 This allows managers to understand the revenue of customers over time and helps establish Lifetime Customer Value.
 In addition, this allows a business to assess what should be the customer acquisition cost.

 .. add screen when it is available.
 Currently, widget displays no data.